ericcornelissen/shescape/CONTRIBUTING.md

 The project has a simple benchmarking suite that can be found at `test/bench`.
 It is used to detect performance regressions in the escaping logic.
 To this end they're run continuously in the project's continuous integration.
+You can run the benchmarks locally using `npm run benchmark`.

 #### Typings

 Even though this project is written in JavaScript, it provides [TypeScript] type definitions out-of-the-box.
 All type definitions are specified in `index.d.ts`.
-This file only needs to change if the API of `index.js` changes.
+This file only needs to change if the public API of the project changes.

 #### Building